anandbhaskaran/ai-knowledge-assistant/SOLUTION.md

 ---

-## 6. Implementation Roadmap & Future Enhancements
+## 5. Implementation Roadmap & Quality Improvement

-### 6.1 Current Status: MVP Completed ✅
+### 5.1 Current Status: MVP Completed ✅

 The core system is **fully operational** with the following components deployed: